-Your Guide to The Georgia Renaissance Festival with Kids
+Your Guide to the Georgia Renaissance Festival with Kids

 Speaking of costumes, every weekend of the festival is a good time to sport your favorite Renaissance ensemble.
-If you don’t want to splurge on costumes, the festival has ones available to rent by the front gates.
+If you don’t want to splurge on costumes, the festival has them available to rent by the front gates.
 Even if your family doesn’t go all out with costumes, kids will just get a kick out of seeing all of the 16th-century-clad festival-goers.

 Climb the Kingdom

 It may not be authentically 16th-century, but the Superior Play Systems Kids Kingdom Play Area is a popular spot for kids.
 Let the kids climb and slide in this fun, free play area after all the jousting and juggling.